Equal Access: Universal Design of Professional Organizations

 - Are printed materials in your facility or at an event within easy reach from a variety of heights and without furniture blocking access?

 - Do electronic resources, including web pages, adhere to accessibility guidelines or standards adopted by your organization, funding source, or the federal government?
 Section 508 Standards for Accessible Electronic and Information Technology and Web Accessibility Initiative (WAI) are most commonly used.
 For example, are text alternatives provided for graphic images on web pages?
 Can the content be accessed with a text-only browser and by using the keyboard alone?
-For general information about making your website accessible to everyone, consult the video and presentation World Wide Access: Accessible Web Design.
+For general information about making your website accessible to everyone, consult the video World Wide Access: Accessible Web Design.

 - Do you include a statement on your website affirming your commitment to accessible design?
 For example, you could include the following statement: “We strive to make our website accessible to everyone.
 We provide text descriptions of graphic images and photos.
 Video clips are captioned and audio-described.
 Suggestions for increasing the accessibility of these pages are welcome.”